moonline/Lab.AWS.API-Gateway/README.md

 ### Entrypoint: The API Gateway

-The OpenAPI 3.0 specification allows, to define an API in an interoperable opensource format and deploy an API Gateway based on it.
+The OpenAPI 3.0 specification allows, to define an API in an interoperable open-source format and deploy an API Gateway based on it.
 Furthermore it can be used to generate a Swagger documentation.

 For each endpoint, a "path" needs to be defined: